What is deep work?

 • Discourages distracting and unfocused work

-How to start with deep work
+How to get started with deep work

 Monastic philosophy